Hanif Abbasi: Disqualification

 An F.I.R. was registered against Abbasi in June 2012 for misuse of 500 k.g. of the controlled drug ephedrine obtained for his pharmaceutical company, Gray Pharmaceutical, in 2010.
-In November 2012, Abbasi was granted bail from the Lahore High Court (LHC) Rawalpindi bench, however, just before election 2013, antinarcotic force submitted a challan to relook into the case before Abbasi can contest elections.
-However, Abbasi was allowed to contest election 2013, since his case was pending in the court.
-In July 2018, Justice Sardar Muhammad Akram, announced the judgment, in which he was found guilty in narcotics, imposing Rs.
-1 million and lifetime imprisonment.
+In November 2012, Abbasi was granted bail from the Lahore High Court (LHC) Rawalpindi bench, however, just before the 2013 ejection, the anti narcotics force submitted a challan to relook into the case before Abbasi could contest elections.
+However, Abbasi was allowed to contest elections in 2013, since his case was pending in the court.
+In July 2018, Justice Sardar Muhammad Akram announced the judgment, where Abbasi was found guilty in the narcotics case, imposing a Rs.
+1 million fine and life imprisonment.
 He was arrested from the courts room and was shifted to Central Jail Rawalpindi.
-On 22 September 2018, a scandal surfaced when Abbasi's picture was released from jail in a casual dress instead of Jail's apparel with his party leadership in Central Jail Adiala superintendent, after which he was shifted to Attock Jail from Central Jail Rawalpindi.
-Abbasi experienced bad health during his imprisonment, reportedly he had kidney problems He was shifted to Punjab Institute of Cardiology in January 2019 for cardiac procedures and in March 2019 to Shaikh Zayed Hospital for his kidney and cardiac problems.
+On 22 September 2018, a scandal surfaced when Abbasi's picture was released from jail in a casual dress instead of Jail apparel, with his party leadership and the Central Jail Adiala superintendent, after which he was shifted to Attock Jail from Central Jail Rawalpindi.
+Abbasi experienced bad health during his imprisonment, he reportedly had kidney problems.
+He was shifted to the Punjab Institute of Cardiology in January 2019 for cardiac procedures, and in March 2019 to Shaikh Zayed Hospital for his kidney and cardiac problems.

 On 11 April 2019, a bench comprising Justice Aalia Neelum of the Lahore High Court suspended the sentence, the court maintained that all other accused in the case were acquitted and all legal points were not considered during the case.